awsdocs/amazon-redshift-developer-guide/doc_source/r_UNLOAD.md

 PARTITION BY \( *column\_name* \[, \.\.\. \] \) \[INCLUDE\]  <a name="unload-partitionby"></a>
 Specifies the partition keys for the unload operation\.
 UNLOAD automatically partitions output files into partition folders based on the partition key values, following the Apache Hive convention\.
 For example, a Parquet file that belongs to the partition year 2019 and the month September has the following prefix: `s3://my_bucket_name/my_prefix/year=2019/month=September/000.parquet`\.
 The value for *column\_name* must be a column in the query results being unloaded\.
 If you specify PARTITION BY with the INCLUDE option, partition columns aren't removed from the unloaded files\.
+Amazon Redshift doesn't support string literals in PARTITION BY clauses\.

 MANIFEST \[ VERBOSE \]
 Creates a manifest file that explicitly lists details for the data files that are created by the UNLOAD process\.
 The manifest is a text file in JSON format that lists the URL of each file that was written to Amazon S3\.